-Our Alzstatin project platform aims to develop preventive disease-modifying treatments for Alzheimer's disease by reducing production of harmful amyloid-beta and thereby preventing accumulation of pathological amyloid in the brain.
-In the Alzstatin program we have preclinical studies that have shown that we can reduce the quantity of harmful amyloid-beta by 50 percent.
-The ACD679 Alzstatin project is currently in the preclinical development phase.
+Our Alzstatin project platform aims to develop a preventive disease-modifying treatment for Alzheimer's disease by reducing production of harmful amyloid-beta and thereby preventing accumulation of pathological amyloid in the brain.
+In the Alzstatin program, we have preclinical studies that have previously shown that we can reduce the quantity of harmful amyloid-beta by 50 percent.
+The Alzstatin project ACD679 is currently in the preclinical development phase.
 Meanwhile, research continues in the ACD680 follow-up project.
 With multiple preclinical projects, we can ensure that we have the best possible compound when we move into clinical trials.
-In the fourth quarter, we also generated new positive preclinical data with a completely new series of molecules that are expected to be advantageous from a patent perspective.